 ARTICLE 1.
-TITLE
+NAME

 The name of the Society shall be the American Veterinary Medical History Society.

 ARTICLE 2.
-OFFICERS
+OBJECTIVES

-Section 1.
-This non-profit corporation is formed for the purpose of education, research and service in the field of veterinary medical history.
+To serve as a source of education, research, and service in the field of veterinary medical history.

-(4) To serve as a resource for persons and groups seeking information about the history of veterinary medicine.
+To serve as a resource for persons and groups seeking information about the history of veterinary medicine.

-(5) To develop and distribute educational materials on the history of veterinary medicine.
+To develop and distribute educational materials on the history of veterinary medicine.

-ARTICLE 4.
+ARTICLE 3.
 MEMBERSHIP

 Section 1.
 The classes of membership shall be: